 3. Of these funds, $2,806,297.58 has been disbursed to students as of May 14, 2020.
 Only Title IV federal financial aid eligible students can be awarded the CARES Act Grant Funds according to the US Department of Education.
 These students must have a Free Application for Federal Student Aid on file and be enrolled for Spring 2020 semester as of May 4, 2020.

 4. There are an estimated 7,877 eligible undergraduate, professional and graduate students representing approximately 65% of the student population.

 5. 7,877 students received CARES Act Grant funding under Section 18004 (a)(1) of CARES Act as of May 14, 2020.

 6. NDSU must pay CARES Act grants directly to students and may not apply the grants toward any outstanding institutional charges.

-While it continues to be difficult to obtain visas and travel during the pandemic, certain categories of Exchange Visitors are permitted to enter the United States at this time.
+While it continues to be challenging to obtain travel visas, most participants in the J1 Exchange Visitor Program are permitted to enter the United States at this time.

 As of the 2020-21 academic year we are assisting students on an individual basis following the safety and entry requirements associated with each host country.

 We anticipate a return to normal study abroad program for the 2021-22 academic year.

 NDSU community members who have returned from domestic or international travel should follow ND Department of Health and CDC travel guidelines when they return to North Dakota.The information and recommendations related to quarantine, testing, etc…may vary based on the vaccination status of individual travelers, so it is advised to read the guidance thoroughly.
 Guidelines and recommendations can be found on the following websites: